-Leading manufacturers in the global potato starch industry comprise several multinational companies with large-scale production capabilities.
+Leading manufacturers in the global potato starch industry include several multinational companies with extensive production capacities and diverse application portfolios.
 Key players include:

 Establishing and operating a potato starch manufacturing plant involves various cost components, including: